-Prerequisite: CRIM 101 or COMM 101, or departmental permission

-Provides an examination of the portrayal of crime in the media (television, film, newspapers, music, video games, electronic/internet).
-This includes but is not limited to: victims, offenders, criminal justice actors, and the criminal justice system.
-Of importance is how the media select what is newsworthy and how they describe and/or alter criminal justice issues.
+Prerequisite: CRIM 101 or COMM 101, or departmental permission Provides an examination of the portrayal of crime which includes but is not limited to: victims, offenders, criminal justice actors, and the criminal justice system in various forms of media (television, film, newspapers, music, video games, electronic/internet).
+Of importance is how the media selects what is newsworthy and how it describes and/or alters criminal justice issues.
 Attention will be paid to the media's influence on perceptions of crime, the ethics behind the media's perceptual influence, criminology and criminal justice issues of the general population and the resultant criminal justice policies.
 The course will be seminar based.